justvanrossum/fontgoggles/docsSource/index.md

 Petr van Blokland: _“FontGoggles works really well.
 Truly live feature source code debugging for many masters simultaneously.
 Awesome.”_

+Arthur Reinders Folmer (Typearture): _“These goggles need no prescription!
+FontGoggles shows and compares complex color and variable fonts fast and fluid, making refinements and adjustments a piece of cake.
+An amazing variable color font proofing app for all file formats.”_

-Stephen Nixon, two days later: _WOW.
+Stephen Nixon, two days later: _“WOW.
 Font Goggles is just so good.
 It allows me to open a preview of the full Recursive designspace in maybe 4 or 5 seconds.
-Way quicker than any other way of checking whether a given interpolation will work as desired._
+Way quicker than any other way of checking whether a given interpolation will work as desired.”_

 ## How to use